North Aegean islands: History

-After the conquest of Constantinople by the Franks in 1204 the islands find themselves shared amongst the Venetians, Genoese and Frank princes (Frankokratia).
-Under this rule shipping and trade flourished.
+After the conquest of Constantinople by the Franks in 1204, the islands found themselves shared amongst the Venetians, Genoese and "Frankish" princes (Frankokratia).
+Under this rule, shipping and trade flourished.
 The fall of Constantinople in 1453 and the founding of the Ottoman Empire resulted in a period of destruction, plundering and persecution for the islands.
 The occupation also led to the decline of the Christian population.
-In the early 16th century the islands began to enjoy a period of prosperity.
+In the early 16th century, the islands began to enjoy a period of prosperity.

-The inhabitants of the islands were actively involved in the Greek War of Independence and the emergence of leaders in the struggle such as Lykourgos Logothetis, Konstantinos Kanaris and Dimitrios Papanikolis brought about reprisals from the Turkish authorities.
-The massacres of Chios in 1822 and Psara in 1824 brought attention from European powers which helped the Greek cause.
+The inhabitants of the islands were actively involved in the Greek War of Independence, and the emergence of leaders in the struggle, such as Lykourgos Logothetis, Konstantinos Kanaris and Dimitrios Papanikolis, brought about reprisals from the Turkish authorities.
+The massacres of Chios in 1822 and Psara in 1824 brought attention from European powers, which helped the Greek cause.

-However, due to their position, close to the Asia Minor coast, the Turks did not let go of their hold on the islands easily.
-It was not until 1912 when the islands of the north Aegean were finally incorporated into the Greek state during the First Balkan War.
+However, due to their position, close to the Anatolian coast, the Turks did not let go of their hold on the islands easily.
+It was not until 1912, when the islands of the north Aegean were finally incorporated into the Greek state, during the First Balkan War.